ravipokuri/life-skills-track/sql.md

 #1.
 Basics of SQL:

 ##a) Creating a Table:
 To create a table, you use the CREATE TABLE statement.
-Here's an example of creating a table called "users" with columns for ID, name, age, and email:
+Here's an example of creating a table called "users" with columns for ID, name, age, and email.

 ###code:
 CREATE TABLE users (
     id INT PRIMARY KEY,